JanGorman/Chester/README.md

 [![License](https://img.shields.io/cocoapods/l/Chester.svg?style=flat)](http://cocoapods.org/pods/Chester)
 [![Platform](https://img.shields.io/cocoapods/p/Chester.svg?style=flat)](http://cocoapods.org/pods/Chester)

-## Experimental: @functionBuilder support
+## Sort of Experimental: @resultBuilder Support

-`@functionBuilder` seems like a natural match for this kind of task.
+`@resultBuilder` seems like a natural match for this kind of task.
 There's a separate `GraphQLBuilderTests` test suite that shows the supported cases.
 In it's basic form you can construct a query like this:

 ```swift
 import Chester